 Bridge quartet 2014-2017

-The very first winners of Music in the Round’s Bridge scheme to support a promising young string quartet.
-Bridge is a three-year bursary, worth £10,000 per year, with a range of other support, including a two-week residency with Aldeburgh Music.
-The scheme provides performance opportunities, mentoring, guidance and advice on developing and succeeding in the world of professional music-making.
-The quartet were also mentored by the late, world-renowned leader of The Lindsay String Quartet, Peter Cropper.
+From 2015-2018, the Marmen Quartet was the first ensemble to participate in Music in the Round’s Bridge scheme to support promising young musicians at the start of their professional career.
+Bridge provided the quartet with performance opportunities, mentoring, guidance and advice on developing and succeeding in the world of professional music-making.
+This included mentoring by the late, world-renowned leader of The Lindsay String Quartet and founder of Music in the Round, Peter Cropper.

 Formed in 2013 at the Royal College of Music, the Marmen Quartet were holders of the Guildhall School of Music String Quartet Fellowship (2018-2020) and studied at the Hochschule für Musik in Hannover with Oliver Wille as well as in London with Simon Rowland-Jones and John Myerscough (Doric Quartet).
 They were mentored by the late Peter Cropper and have received support from the Musicians Company/Concordia Foundation, the Hattori Foundation, Help Musicians and the Royal Philharmonic Society (Albert and Eugenie Frost Prize).